pantheon-systems/documentation/source/content/guides/autopilot/06-autopilot-faq.md

 ## Does Autopilot clone the database from Live to Dev before doing the updates?

-Autopilot tests updates against the current Dev environment's Multidev database by default.
+Autopilot tests updates against a Multidev cloned from the current Dev environment by default.
 Opt into the [Sync Environment](https://pantheon.io/docs/guides/autopilot/enable-autopilot/#schedule) feature in the site's Configuration tab to sync your Live environment before Autopilot checks for updates.

 ## Does the Autopilot Multidev count towards the Multidev limit?